Best Reverb Pedals: Ultimate Buyer’s Guide to Reverb

 Best Reverb Pedal for Quality & Value

 The Cathedral by Electro-Harmonix is an excellent quality reverb pedal.
-While it may not be on the same level as the Space of BigSky pedals above, the reason this pedal stands out is because it’s less than half the cost of those pedals.
+While it may not be on the same level as the Space of BigSky pedals above, the reason this pedal stands out is that it’s less than half the cost of those pedals.
 That means the Cathedral gives you excellent quality reverb at a much lower cost than what you would pay for the Eventide Space.

 - Excellent quality